shathviki/MoodSyncAI/README.md

 # MoodSyncAI

-MoodSyncAI is a smart music recommendation app that detects your emotional state using computer vision and curates a personalized Spotify playlist to match your mood.
+MoodSyncAI is a smart music recommendation tool that detects your emotional state using computer vision and curates a personalized Spotify playlist to match your mood.
 By analyzing facial expressions, MoodSyncAI enhances the music-listening experience, offering tracks that align with your current emotions.

 #  Features